 These lesson plans can be used free of charge!
-The Suicide Prevention and Mental Health curriculum, as part of the Directing Change film contest and mini grant program, have been evaluated by NORC at the University of Chicago and are currently part of a study implemented by NYU.
+The Suicide Prevention and Mental Health curriculum, as part of the Directing Change Film Contest and mini grant program, have been independently evaluated by NORC at the University of Chicago and are currently part of a study implemented by NYU.
 The lesson plans were developed with educators and youth and have been implemented by the Youth Creating Change team, educators, and CBOs across California since 2017.
 They were most recently updated in September 2024.

 Suicide Prevention Lesson Plan